WingofaGriffin/twilio-datadog/blog/twilio-datadog.md

 ![Advanced request options](2.png)

 If we look into advanced options, we can see there are plenty of other sections we could fill out.
-For example, if your Twilio app's response depending on the input from the HTTP request, you could add the respective headers or body with a sample request. `text/xml` was explicitly set here, as Twilio tends to favor this body type over others.
+For example, if your Twilio app's response depending on the input from the HTTP request, you could add the respective headers or body with a sample request.
 However, as the app we are working on right now requires no headers or body, we can set this to `None` and leave everything else blank.

 ![Name, tags, and locations](3.png)

 If you would like to change the name of your test, you may do it here.
 You can also [set tags](https://docs.datadoghq.com/getting_started/tagging/) here to help organize your tests and services if you have a robust Datadog setup.

-For the Locations section, every single region checked will send a test to your app.
+For the **Locations** section, every single region checked will send a test to your app.
 This will result in Twilio calls being made, and responses being sent, which is important to keep in mind.
+There is also an option to use a [private Synthetics test location](https://www.datadoghq.com/blog/private-synthetic-monitoring/).

 #### 3. Specify test frequency

 The frequency section is exactly what it sounds like: how often the test is performed.
 As every test will send a SMS, setting it relatively infrequently is likely safe, but if you know that consistent testing is important, you have the power to change it as needed.
-It is also important to keep in mind that you have the ability to pause testing and manually start a test whenever you would like.
+It is also important to keep in mind that you have the ability to [pause testing and manually start a test](https://docs.datadoghq.com/synthetics/search/#action-tray-options) whenever you would like.

 ![Assertions, alert conditions, and notifications](4.png)